plancherb1/academic-kickstart/content/outreach/_index.md

 ---

 ## Co-Chair:
-+ [TinyML4D: TinyML for Developing Countries Working Group](https://tinymlx.org/4D/).
++ [The Tiny Machine Learning Open Education Initiative (tinyMLedu)](https://tinyml.seas.harvard.edu).
 A group of academics and industry professionals from around the globe working to increase global access to low-cost embedded machine learning education and research.

 ## Instructor:
 + [CRESTLEX 3.0: CReating Effective STem Learning Experiences -- Summer 2021](/courses/crestlex).
 A 4-day, hands-on workshop for high school teachers and students exploring real-world applications of artificial intelligence through hands-on examples of TinyML.
 This program was a collaboration between Harvard, Navajo Technical University, Google, and Edge Impulse.